What Is Iaijutsu and Iaido?

 The fourth and final iaido component is nōtō.
 After chiburi is completed, the sword is returned to the saya.
 There are many styles to noto as well.
 Nōtō is a time to keep and not lose concentration as it does not mark the end of an engagement.

 What is the difference between iaidō and iaijutsu?

 The art of iaijutsu is commonly known around the world as iaidō.
+The art of drawing hte sword is known by many names, iaijutsu, battojutsu, bakken, and nukiai.
 The question often asked is are iaido and iaijutsu the same?
-Iaido and Iaijutsu refer to the art of drawing the sword in attack or defense.
+Iaidō and Iaijutsu refer to the art of drawing the sword in attack or defense.
 The first difference to note is the semantic differences between dō and jutsu.
 Dō or michi 道 has the connotation of character refinement and spiritual training.
 In arts that use dō as their suffix, the main ideas are character refinement and aesthetics and generally not combative aspects.
 Jutsu 術 means art or technique.
 The styles usually using jutsu as their suffix are more concerned with combat effectiveness as their goal.

 The difference between dō and jutsu can be seen as semantics.
 People sometimes argue over something like Judo or Iaido having decent martial applications.
 The changes in names from Jujutsu to Judo, however, do have ramifications in the way the art was developed beyond its original intent as a dependable battlefield or warrior skill.